RodrigoPAml/SoftwareRasterizer/README.md

 # SoftwareRasterizer

-A program that emulates the 3d rendering process from scratch in the CPU with C++ maded for fun
+A program that emulates the 3d rendering process writed from scratch in the CPU with C++ for fun

 It uses assimp to import some 3d objects files with materials